 A central component of Caldwell University's counseling programs is the integration of spirituality throughout their coursework.
 In this context, students are prepared to competently consider the many aspects of the lives of their future clients.
-The clinical mental health counseling program with art therapy specialization is also approved by the American Art Therapy Association.

-- · Mental Health Counseling Specialization

-- Mental Health Counseling Art Therapy Specialization

-- · School Counseling Specialization
+- Clinical Mental Health Counseling Specialization - Clinical Mental Health Counseling Art Therapy Specialization - School Counseling Specialization